-> To check if your computer has enough RAM (Random Access Memory) installed, open all the programs that you tend to keep running at all times and use these for some time (10-15 minutes).
+To check if your computer has enough RAM (Random Access Memory) installed, open all the programs that you tend to keep running at all times, and use these for some time (10-15 minutes).

 In Windows XP, see the Available line in the Physical Memory (K) section on the right.
 If the number is consistently less than 32 000 (32 megabytes), you should consider adding more RAM.

-Windows 8 an 8.1 adds some more useful data, such as IP-address (local, not external), and DNS name.
+Windows 8, 8.1, and 10 reveal some more useful data, such as IP-address(es) (local, not external), and DNS name.

-Windows 8 and 8.1 have again improved the tab, helping administrators list running processes and resource usage for every user.
+Windows 8/8.1 and 10 have again improved the tab, helping administrators list running processes and resource usage for every user.
 Standard users can see their own data here, but not others' data.
 The number of running processes for a user is displayed in brackets.

 A session can also be "RDP-Tcp" in case Remote Desktop or Remote Assistance is enabled.
-In most cases Remote Desktop should not be enabled, but if it is, you can see remote host name or IP address connected to your computer inClient Name column.
+On most home devices, Remote Desktop should not be enabled, but if it is, you can see the remote host name or IP address in the Client Name column.

 Now imagine that Mirjam needs to restart the computer after running Windows Update.
-If Margus is not available, but Mirjam knows his password (that is a very bad practice, never share passwords!), she can log on as Margus, close his running programs and then restart the computer.
-This is exactly the same as using the Switch Users command and logging on as Margus from Welcome Screen - but doing it with Task Manager takes less steps.
+If Margus is not available, but Mirjam knows his password (that is a very bad practice, never share passwords), she can log on as Margus, close his running programs and then restart the computer.
+This is exactly the same as using the Switch Users command and logging on as Margus from Welcome Screen - but doing it with Task Manager takes fewer steps.

 Please remember that only administrators can connect to another user's session.
 Windows Vista and 7 users must first click the Show processes from all users button of Processes tab in order to run Task Manager with elevated privileges.
 Without these rights, managing other users' sessions fails with the dreaded "Access is denied" error.

 To connect as another user, right-click the user name and select Connect.

-Type in password of the other user and click OK.
+Type other user's password and click OK.

 You will then be switched to another user's session.
 Your own open programs will continue to run in your own session.

+If Mirjam has administrative rights but does not know Margus's password (this is good practice), she still can log Margus off.
 Again, Windows Vista and 7 users must first click the Show processes from all users button (Processes tab) in order to run Task Manager as an administrator.
 Without these rights, ending other users' sessions fails with the "Access is denied" error.

 A confirmation window opens.
-Click Yes (in Windows XP), Log off user (Windows Vista and 7) or Sign out user to log the selected user off.
+Click Yes (in Windows XP), Log off user (Windows Vista and 7), or Sign out user to log the selected user off.

 To send a message to another user, you need administrative rights again.